guidance-ai/guidance/README.md

 ```python
 lm = llama2 + 'This is a prompt' + gen(max_tokens=10)
 ```
-> This is a prompt that I have been wanting to write for a long
+> This is a prompt for the 2018 NaNoW

 You can also interleave generation calls with plain text, or control flows:
 ```python